This post is for you if you’re asking yourself “how much does it cost to elope?!”

 - Instead of spending $800 on tablecloths, you paid $500 to a jeep driver to take you up the mountain.

-I don’t want to see anyone make the mistake of hopping out of ‘dropping major cash’ mode only to jump into ‘save pennies’ mode, when neither one really builds a day that you’ll be overjoyed to remember for the rest of your life.
+I don’t want anyone to hop out of ‘dropping major cash’ mode only to jump into ‘save pennies’ mode.
+Neither one really builds a day that you’ll be overjoyed to remember for the rest of your life.

 Your wedding day can feel like this, too: